John Holmes Jackson: Personal life

-Samuel Hollister Jackson, Jackson's brother, became the lieutenant governor of Vermont and died during the Great Vermont Flood of 1927 while his other brother Horatio Nelson Jackson was the first person to cross the United States in a car.
+Samuel Hollister Jackson, Jackson's brother, became the lieutenant governor of Vermont and died during the Great Vermont Flood of 1927; his other brother Horatio Nelson Jackson was the first person to cross the United States in a car.
+His cousin, Herbert A. Parkyn, was a leader in the New Thought movement and the founder of the Chicago School of Psychology.